bkauf/anthos-terraform/Azure/README.md

 ## Notes:

 This terraform script will install all relevant IaaS in Azure and then deploy Anthos GKE and a single node pool to the East US region.
-This script is meant to be a quick start to working with Anthos on Azure.
+After the cluster has been installed it will show up in your GKE page of the GCP console in your relevant GCP project.
+For best results please run this script in [GCP Cloud Shel](https://cloud.google.com/shell/docs/using-cloud-shelll) This script is meant to be a quick start to working with Anthos on Azure.

 ## Prerequisites